dalexa10/Data_Driven_Design_Methods/README.md

 A repo that contains some examples of how design optimization works with UQ and data driven models

 I am NOT a big Matlab fan, but it is what it is and this is how the course works

+Examples writen in Matlab
+Assignments solved in Python